prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_3.en.md

 So this was how you died, in whispers that you did not hear.

-Well, there would be no more quarrelling.
+Well, now the end of quarrels.

 He could promise that.

-The one experience that he had never had he was not going to spoil now.
+He will not spoil what he has not experienced.

 He probably would.